-The shampoo blend will spread evenly and consistently through your wet hair, giving you a manageable application process.
-Make sure you are wearing front-opening old clothes or a robe, or have an old towel on your shoulders to protect your clothes from any drips.
+The shampoo blend will spread evenly and consistently through your wet hair, giving you a manageable application process, and more consistent outcomes than a regular bleach process.

 Leave the mixture in for 10-20 minutes, depending on the colour result you are looking to achieve.
-Wash it out in the shower, then shampoo and condition your hair as usual.
-This is a great time to use a leave-in conditioner, as your hair always needs a little TLC after any process, so pop in a deep conditioner for at least ten minutes to restore moisture to your hard-working locks.
+Wash it out in the shower, then shampoo and condition your hair with the Colour Protection Shampoo and Conditioner provided in your Bleach Wash pack.

-Leave your hair for at least 2 days if possible before recolouring, and you are now free to colour with a lighter colour option, as your hairs base colour level should be at least 1-2 levels lighter.
+Leave your hair for at least 2 days if possible before recolouring, and you are now free to colour with a lighter colour option, as your hair would be free of darker pigments and your base colour level should be at least 1-2 levels lighter.

 Bear in mind that when you lighten your colour, unwanted warmth is often revealed due to the natural contributing pigment.
 It is best to recolour after a bleach wash with a colour with cool secondary tones to counter-act and neutralise unwanted warmth.